Adithya-R-Iyer/Adithya-R-Iyer/README.md

 - 👋 Hi, I’m @Adithya-R-Iyer
-- 👀 I’m interested in Java & c++
+- 👀 I’m interested in Web and Mobile Application Dev.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on a Project in DBMS
+- 💞️ I’m looking to collaborate on a Final Year Project
 - 📫 How to reach me ...Whats App : +91 9740605350

 <!---